arvigeus/AZ-204/Learning Path/Shared Access Signatures.md

 Azure Storage supports three types of shared access signatures:

-- **User delegation SAS**: A user delegation SAS is secured with Azure Active Directory credentials and also by the permissions specified for the SAS.
+- **User delegation SAS**: A user delegation SAS is secured with Microsoft Entra credentials and also by the permissions specified for the SAS.
 A user delegation SAS applies to Blob storage only.
 - **Service SAS**: A service SAS is secured with the storage account key.
 A service SAS delegates access to a resource in the following Azure Storage services: Blob storage, Queue storage, Table storage, or Azure Files.
 - **Account SAS**: An account SAS is secured with the storage account key.
 An account SAS delegates access to resources in one or more of the storage services.
 All of the operations available via a service or user delegation SAS are also available via an account SAS.

-:information_source: Microsoft recommends that you use Azure Active Directory credentials when possible as a security best practice, rather than using the account key, which can be more easily compromised.
-When your application design requires shared access signatures for access to Blob storage, use Azure Active Directory credentials to create a user delegation SAS when possible for superior security
+:information_source: Microsoft recommends that you use Microsoft Entra credentials when possible as a security best practice, rather than using the account key, which can be more easily compromised.
+When your application design requires shared access signatures for access to Blob storage, use Microsoft Entra credentials to create a user delegation SAS when possible for superior security

 ### How shared access signatures work